 Fig. 2-6.
 The 1908 Baumgärtel patent for blade attachment with articulation.

-Bréguet's fame in the world of aeronautics is well known.
+5 Bréguet's fame in the world of aeronautics is well known.
 He describes his helicopter work in references [39] and [40].
 His 1935 coaxial helicopter was the world leader at the time Focke came forward with his F.61.

-21 2.2 FLAPPING HINGE early hinge assemblies were made up of ball bearings and a hinge pin, and were grease lubricated.
-Modern configurations remain similar.
-The attachment is designed primarily by centrifugal force, which varies between 10,000 and 100,000 pounds depending on the size of the rotorcraft.
-The hub and shaft assembly shown in Fig. 2-7 is inclined slightly aft of vertical and gliding with a flight path velocity ( $V{FP}$ ).
-Thus, the hub and its arms trace out a plane that is at a slight positive angle of attack denoted as $(\alpha{hn})$ .
-The up-flow through the rotor ( $V{FP} \sin \alpha{hn}$ ) is the velocity component that acts on the blades to turn the rotor system and create lift.
+The hub and shaft assembly shown in Fig. 2-7 is inclined slightly aft of vertical and gliding with a flight path velocity (V{FP}).
+Thus, the hub and its arms trace out a plane that is at a slight positive angle of attack denoted as (α{hp}).
+The up-flow through the rotor ($V{FP} \sin \alpha{hp}$) is the velocity component that acts on the blades to turn the rotor system and create lift.
 If the hub plane angle of attack were 90 degrees, the rotorcraft would be in vertical descent and might well be called a windmill.
 In fact, most autogyros rarely descended at more than 45-degrees angle of attack until the last 10 to 15 feet of altitude.

-A standard rotor reference axis system has evolved over the years, which defines the blade position during rotation by the azimuth angle $(\psi)$ .
+A standard rotor reference axis system has evolved over the years, which defines the blade position during rotation by the azimuth angle (ψ).
 The azimuth angle can be expressed in time as $\psi = \Omega$ t or in radians or degrees from some zero reference angle.
 The zero angle for blade azimuth is most commonly set by when the reference blade is trailing aft over the fuselage or is aligned downwind.
-In Fig. 2-7, the reference blade is shown having completed about three-quarters of a revolution so $(\psi)$ is approximately 270 degrees.
-The second key reference angle is the blade incidence or pitch angle $(\theta)$ .
+In Fig. 2-7, the reference blade is shown having completed about three-quarters of a revolution so (ψ) is approximately 270 degrees.
+The second key reference angle is the blade incidence or pitch angle (θ).
 This angle defines the inclination of an airfoil to the hub plane.
 In Cierva's time the reference airfoil was taken at the two-thirds radius station (i.e., about two-thirds of the distance from the center of rotation to the tip of the blade).
 Since the airfoils in favor during the early 1920s had flat bottom surfaces, attaching the blade to the hub arm at the "optimum" fixed-pitch angle of 2 or 3 degrees was a relatively simple matter.